peaugust/covstats-challenge/README.md

 ## Description

 This challenge shows a subset of COVStats - a Figma community design.
 It shows some stats about the COVID-19 spread worldwide.
 This challenge focus is on setup the app code signing, debug and fix existing bugs.
-The app screens should allow the user to see on the Home tab the number of total cases, active cases, recovered, total death, and top-five countries cases report.
-And on the Map tab a map to discover the reported cases near the user (this data will be mocked).
+The app screens should allow the user to see on the Home tab the number of total cases, active cases, recovered, total death, and top-five countries cases reports.
+The map tab shows a map to discover the reported cases near the user allowing filter results by: City/Country, Reported Cases and Reported Deaths.
+But on this challenge the unique data that will be retrived is the cases around.

 ### Challenge Goal: